Small Intestinal Bacterial Overgrowth: What to Know

 Interstitial cystitis

 Interstitial cystitis (IC) is a chronic condition that causes bladder pressure, bladder pain, and sometimes pelvic pain.
-Many people who suffer from IC have small intestinal bacterial overgrowth.
+Many people who suffer from interstitial cystitis (IC) have small intestinal bacterial overgrowth.
 In 2008, researchers found that 81% of 21 subjects with interstitial cystitis tested positive for intestinal bacterial overgrowth.
 It is crucial to consult a trusted healthcare practitioner who can identify the underlying cause of interstitial cystitis, as it can result in sleep disturbances, decreased libido, and depression.

 Lactose Intolerance